dannyadkins/autocode/readme.md

 - [✅] `./main.py` - Main script to run the project
 - [✅] `./readme.md` - The project documentation

-### Hierarchies
+### Flows

 This is the core of the problem: how can we combine different agents and context to generate codebases?

-Hierarchies are sequences of agent executions and different combinations of context provided at each stage.
+Flows are sequences of agent executions and different combinations of context provided at each stage.

 ### Agents 🤖